On analytic contravariant functors on free groups: The explicit equivalence via

 \begin{exam} For $V$ a $\kring$-vector space, the tensor Hopf algebra $T(V)$ is a cocommutative Hopf algebra with respect to the shuffle coproduct.
 One has the associated exponential functor $\Phi T(V) \in \ob \fcatk[\gr\op]$ and this is natural with respect to $V$. \end{exam}

-By construction, $\cat \uass$ has an underlying $\fb$-bimodule.
-The key idea is that the exponential functor construction means that this structure extends to a left $\gr\op$, right $\fb$-module structure.
+The $\kring$-linear category $\cat \uass$ has an underlying $\fb$-bimodule (cf. section \ref{subsect:cat_opd}).
+The key idea is that the exponential functor construction means that this structure extends to a left $\gr\op$, right $\fb$-bimodule structure (equivalently a left $\gr\op\times \fb\op$-module structure).
 Here, extension is understood with respect to the following embedding:

 \begin{lem} The free group functor induces a faithful embedding $\fb \hookrightarrow \gr\op$ via the composite $\fb \cong \fb\op \hookrightarrow \gr\op$. \end{lem}